-2.2 Zoom and selection in View Area
+2.2 Zoom functionality in the View Area

-All views except tabular and text views support zooming.
-Figure 2.13 shows the zoom tools, located at the bottom right corner of the view.
+All views except tabular and text views support zooming in and out.
+This section describes the most common zoom functionality.
+For protein 3D structures, see section 15.2.

+Zoom tools are located at the bottom right corner of most views (figure 2.14).

-Figure 2.13: The zoom tools are located at the bottom right corner of the view.
+Figure 2.14: Zoom tools are located at the bottom right corner of the view.